ebzzry/ebzzry.github.io/en/fkd/nix.md

 Most of the popular operating systems handle packages well, until, they don’t.
 As long as you are moving in a straight line, alone, you’ll be fine.
 Things change, when you introduce other people in the walk.
 For the whole cast to move in unison, everyone must be strictly connected to one another.
-If a member decides to break off, and walk on his own, the entire cast becomes crippled.
-However, if that member clones himself so that the departing copy becomes independent, the original walking cast becomes undisturbed.
+If a member decides to break off, and walk on their own, the entire cast becomes crippled.
+However, if that member clones themself so that the departing copy becomes independent, the original walking cast becomes undisturbed.

 Let’s take the case of a distribution aimed as a multi-user production development environment.
 When